-December 31, 2022 7.00%

-December 31, 2021 7.00%

-December 31, 2020 3.39%
+The net position as a percentage of total pension liability remained relatively consistent from December 31, 2022 to December 31, 2023.
 The increase in the net pension liability as of December 31, 2022 as compared with December 31, 2021 is primarily the result of investment losses incurred in 2022 resulting in a decline in the plan fiduciary net position.
-See further information above regarding the investment losses incurred during 2022, as well as other changes in the fiduciary net position of the Plan.